-Russia House research is solely focused on the period of 1920s Soviet architectural teaching which explored the revolutionary architectural teaching methods of the Russian Architecture School VKhUTEMAS.
-Dr. Matthew Armitt has acquired unique knowledge on the history and theory of this period of Soviet architecture through ground breaking academic research.
+Russia House focuses its research on the period of 1920s Soviet architectural teaching exploring the revolutionary architectural teaching methods of the Russian Architecture School VKhUTEMAS.
+Dr. Matthew Armitt has acquired unique knowledge on the history and theory of this period of Soviet architecture through groundbreaking academic research.